jonah-sliv/react-exercise-catalog/README.md

-# Exercise Database
+# Exercise Catlog

-This is an exercise database with information on over 1300 exercises.
+This is a catalog of exercises, one that contains information on over 1300 exercises.
 It has a home page with search functionality and an additional page with instructions and YouTube tutorials for individual exercises.

 ## How It's Made